optimalstrategy/Qval/README.md

 ### Configuration
 Qval supports configuration via python config files and environmental variables.
-If `DJANGO_SETTINGS_MODULE` or `SETTINGS_MODULE` are defined, the specified config module will be used.
-Otherwise, all lookups would be done in `os.environ`. <p>
+If `DJANGO_SETTINGS_MODULE` or `SETTINGS_MODULE` is defined, the specified config module will be used.
+Otherwise, all lookups will be done in `os.environ`. <p>
 Supported variables:
 * `QVAL_MAKE_REQUEST_WRAPPER = myapp.myfile.my_func`.
 Customizes the behaviour of the `make_request()` function,
-which is applied to all incoming requests, after which the result is passed to `qval.qval.QueryParamValidator`.
+which is applied to all incoming requests.
+The result of this function is then passed to `qval.qval.QueryParamValidator`.
 The provided function must accept `request` and return an object that supports the request interface (see `qval.framework_integration.DummyReqiest`).
 <br>For example, the following code adds logging to each `make_request()` call: